-The wisest among you have begun to recognize me, seeking to avoid my ministration.
-For you I have my disguises.
+The wisest among you have begun to recognize me, seeking to avoid my ministrations.
+For you, I have my disguises.
 A Gmail address — a witty nom de plume I adopt for a day or a week before I shed it like a snake’s skin.

-And there will always be fresh delights for me to enjoy: your new agents, your unwitting engineers and helpful executives, stumbling helplessly into my traps like newborn giraffes.
+And there will always be fresh delights for me to enjoy: your new agents, your unwitting engineers, and your helpful executives, stumbling helplessly into my traps like newborn giraffes.

 Your empty inbox, it calls to me.
 It is so lonely.